sebastiancarlos/beachpatrol/README.md

 ### What can you automate with Beachpatrol?
 The sky is the limit:
 - Check your email.
-- Login to your bank account.
+- Check your bank transactions.
 - Download a file from a website.
 - Dump the text from the current tab into a file.
 - Fill an online form.